atingfelix/Skyline-Tech/README.md

 # Student Exam Grade
-Is used to evaluate and provide feedback on student work.
+Is used to evaluate and provide feedback on students work.

 # Function
 To communicate the achievement status of the students to thier parents and other stakeholders.